alvin-the-programmer/code-fight-club-sunday-ny/sep/09-15-2019/README.md

 # 10
 ```

-To put all the elements back into an array we can put the for loop inside
+To put all the elements back into a list we can put the for loop inside
-square brackets, and have the variable name of the element to
+square brackets, and have the variable name of the element to the left of the
- the left of the for loop.
+for loop.
 That puts each element into a new list.

 ```python
 my_list = [5, 6, 7, 8, 9, 10]